 Transformers Energon has a variation with, of all mechs, Megatron, who didn't realize until his soldier Demolishor pointed it out, that humans actually die and don't have "sparks" that can be collected after their bodies are destroyed.
 (Unlike Cybertronians, who have fought the same war with the same people for millions of years, and most death just results in a new toy... uh, body.)
 Megatron even pauses to think about this, saying "Really?".
 This doesn't stop him from wanting to blow up the planet later on.

 In Wolf's Rain, where Toboe greets the old woman who keeps him as a pet a little too vigorously and breaks her neck.
-A variant, since the affectionate monster is not a child, but an old person.
+A variant, since the affectionate monster doesn't do this to a child, but an old person.

 There was a strip in Axis Powers Hetalia where Russia asked Latvia why he couldn't stop shaking, and gave him a hug in an attempt to calm him down.
 Latvia petty much died of fright.
 He got better.

 In the first episode of Nyan Koi!!, the main character's Love Interest (or at least he wants her to be) absolutely adores cats.
 Unfortunately, she doesn't understand that the cats don't appreciate being hugged so hard by a complete stranger after being lured with food.
 The local cats are terrified of her and consider her to be an evil and devious monster.
 Even more unfortunately, the main character is tasked with stopping her due to his curse (he has to do favors for 100 cats or be turned into a cat himself because he accidentally broke the statue of a cat deity)